Lawyers begin opening statements in Hunter Biden's federal firearms case - KESQ

 “He always puts the American people first and is capable of doing his job,” said Jean-Pierre, who declined to say if Biden got updates on the trial throughout the day or spoke to his son after the proceedings concluded.

-Biden was traveling to France on Tuesday evening and will be gone the rest of the week.
+Biden was scheduled to travel to France on Tuesday evening and will be gone the rest of the week.
 The first lady is scheduled to join him later this week.

-If convicted, Hunter Biden coud face up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.
+If convicted, he could face up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.

 Trump is set to be sentenced on July 11 by Judge Juan M. Merchan, who raised the specter of jail time during the trial after the former president racked up thousands of dollars in fines for violating a gag order.